mbsimonovic/terraform-aws-service-catalog/examples/for-learning-and-testing/data-stores/elasticsearch-public/README.md

 This example deploys the Elasticsearch cluster with public access.
 For a private cluster, see the [elasticsearch example](../elasticsearch).

+You'll need to add a [Service-Linked Role for Elasticsearch](https://docs.aws.amazon.com/elasticsearch-service/latest/developerguide/slr-es.html) within your AWS account.
+The role is named `es.amazonaws.com`.
+You can create and manage it via the AWS Console UI.

 ## Deploy instructions